Oikos-Genomics/OikosFilt/README.md

 All native options in `NextFlow` are usable in `OikosFilt` - their documentation can be found [here](https://www.nextflow.io/docs/latest/cli.html).
 `-with-trace` and `-with-report` are useful for providing usage stats, and the author recommends enabling them.
-The following table documents all options specific to `OikosMap`:
+The following table documents all options specific to `OikosFilt`:

 | Option | Default | Data type | Description |
 | -- | -- | -- | -- |